liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 - Ideally I would like the code to be able to identify a rotation factor and distance that way we could do something like track the sound
 - Recording that is always updating the location of the sound would be cool, would make this more practical
 - Having someway where the correction factor can be configured automatically would be cool and make this code easier to run
-- Implement 3rd mic for easier localization implementation
+- Implement 3rd mic for easier localization